riddlework/csc-345-project-1/README.md

 ## Overview of the Knapsack Problem

-The [knapsack problem] (https://en.wikipedia.org/wiki/Knapsack_problem) is an NP-complete problem of combinatorial optimization:
+The [knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem) is an NP-complete problem of combinatorial optimization:

-This site was built using [GitHub Pages](https://pages.github.com/).

 > “Given a set of items, each with a weight and a value, determine which items to include in the collection so that the total weight